-FS 1581 Incident Command System
+FS 1581 Incident Command System 1 credit (1 lec.)

 This course introduces Incident Command System to fire service officers and their emergency manners, which use, deploy, implement, and/or function within an incident command organization.
 Note: It is recommended for certified firefighters, company level officers, training officers, and others operating at the emergency scene.